absop/RainbowBrackets/README.md

 Some plugins such as **Color Highlighter** only works in `.tmTheme` formated color scheme, but you needn't worry about that when using this plugin, this plugin works well both in `.sublime-color-scheme` and `tmTheme` formated color scheme.
 Not only that，whenever you change you color scheme setting, it will readapt the new color scheme's background, without restarting sublime_text.

 Please don't mind my poor English.
-I'm trying to learn it.:)
+I'm trying to learn it.:-)

 ## Installation